-According to Dale DeGroff’s 2002 book, “The Craft of the Cocktail,” the Brown Derby was created in the 1930s at the Vendôme Club in Los Angeles, and it was named for the eponymous hat-shaped diner that was located nearby.
+According to the 2002 book The Craft of the Cocktail by bartending legend Dale DeGroff, the Brown Derby was created in the 1930s at the Vendôme Club in Los Angeles, and named for the hat-shaped diner that was located nearby.
 However, the cocktail’s origin gets a bit murky from there.

-The Brown Derby appeared in the book “Hollywood Cocktails,” which was published in 1933.
-But it also appeared under a different name, the De Rigueur Cocktail, in British bartender Harry Craddock’s classic 1930 tome, “The Savoy Cocktail Book.”
-Did the former pull the recipe from the latter and change its name?
-Were two drinks with the same recipe living under different names in different places?
-It’s impossible to know for sure, but drinkers won’t be concerned with history when they take a sip of the sweet, tart, refreshing cocktail.
+The Brown Derby appeared in the book Hollywood Cocktails, published in 1933.
+But it also appeared under a different name, the De Rigueur Cocktail, in British bartender Harry Craddock’s classic 1930 tome, The Savoy Cocktail Book.
+Did the former book steal the recipe from the latter and change its name?
+Were two similar drinks with the same recipe created independently by different people and given different names?
+It’s impossible to know for sure, but the Brown Derby eventually became the widely adopted name to refer to this sweet, tart, refreshing cocktail.

 Click Play to See This Brown Derby Cocktail Come Together

 1 1/2 ounces bourbon

 1 ounce grapefruit juice, freshly squeezed

 1/2 ounce honey syrup

-- Garnish: grapefruit twist
+Garnish: grapefruit twist

-Add the bourbon, grapefruit juice and honey syrup into a shaker with ice and shake until well-chilled
+Add the bourbon, grapefruit juice and honey syrup into a shaker with ice and shake until well-chilled.

 Fine-strain into a cocktail glass.